 The image above tries to explain the application flow in this assignment.

-- When a client connects to the application it will contact GitHub through their web API and fetch all created issues on your repository.
-The response will be in JSON which is a good thing since we are working with Node.js.
+- When a client connects to the application, it will use GitLab API (https://docs.gitlab.com/ee/api/README.html), a REST API, and fetch all created issues on your repository.
+The response will be in JSON, which is good because we work with Node.js.

-- When a new "issue-event" happens on Github they will fire a (by you) registered HTTP POST which should point to your application.
+- When a new "issue-event" happens on GitLab, they will fire a (by you) registered HTTP POST, which should point to your application.

-- Your application should be designed with security in mind
+- Design your application with security in mind.

-- For instance your code must check that the web hook POST really comes from GitHub.
+- For instance, your code must check that the webhook POST comes from GitLab.

-- Along with your code and installation scripts you should also commit a assignment report that answers some questions (see below)
+- Along with your code, and installation scripts, you should also commit an assignment report that answers some questions (see below).

-- Your are free to choose and use third party modules to solve the problem but they should be mention and motivated in your assignment report
+- You are free to choose and use third-party packages to solve the problem, but they should be mention and motivated in your assignment report.

 To handle API keys

-To be able to request data from GitHubs web API you must get a API token that identifies yourself.
-This key must be sent in the Authorization-header in every request so that GitHub could authorize the request.
-Please notice that this key is personal to your GitHub account.
-That means that the key should never be stored in a repository or be shared to anyone (not even the teachers).
+To be able to request data from GitLab API, you must get an API token that identifies yourself.
+Send the key in the Authorization header in every request so that GitLab could authorize the request.
+Please note that this key is personal to your GitLab account.
+That means that the key should never be stored in a repository or shared with anyone (not even the teachers).

-There are several ways to authenticate your calls to GitHub: https://developer.github.com/v3/#authentication We are going to use Basic Authentication and you should create a "Personal access token".
+There are several ways to authenticate your calls to GitLab: https://docs.gitlab.com/ee/api/README.html#authentication We are going to use Basic Authentication, and you should create a "personal access token".
 You allow this key to work with issues and send it along with the correct header.
-If you want to use a module for this we could recommend Octonode that will help you a lot with the API calls.

-When you register a callback for the web hook you should also define a secret so that you can validate the hook-requests to your application.
+When you register a callback for the webhook, you should also define a secret so that you can validate the hook-requests to your application.
 This is also one thing to keep secret.
 You can solve this in a couple of ways.
-In this assignment you should use environments variables.
-This way you can read from the environment variables in your application and add it when you start your node-application.
+In this assignment, you should use environment variables.
+This way, you can read from the environment variables in your application and add it when you start your node-application.

 Production of application

-The application shall be running on a public web server in production environment.
-We recommend using "Digital ocean" which gives all students a own virtual public server but feel free to choose another provider.
-When doing the examination the application should be able to run on your production server (we will not run it locally) therefor you must add the URL to the application in your repository README.
+The application shall be running on a public web server in a production environment.
+Each student will get their virtual public server (see the production part of this course), but feel free to choose your provider.
+During the examination, the application should be able to run on your production server (we will not run it locally) therefore, you must add the URL to the application in your repository README.

-- The application shall be running through HTTPS (no requirement of buying a domain name so self-signed certificate is OK - fixing a own certificate i preferred)
+- The application shall be running through HTTPS (no requirement of buying a domain name, so the self-signed certificate is OK - fixing an own certificate I preferred).

-- The sever should only listen to port 80, 443 and 22(ssh).
-That means you should not be able to make requests directly to your node application and that all requests goes through the reversed proxy.
+- The server should only listen to port 80, 443, and 22(ssh).
+That means you should not be able to make requests directly to your node application and that all requests go through the reversed proxy.

-As a complement to your code you should provide a assignment report.
-You do this by answering these below questions in your repositories README.
+As a complement to your code, you should provide an assignment report.
+You do this by answering the following questions in your repositories RELEASE.md.

-- What is the address to your application?
+- What is the URL to your application?

-- Describe the following parts, how you are using them and what their purpose is
+- Describe the following parts, how you are using them, and what their purpose is in your solution:

 - Reversed proxy